Shlomik, SHL Test Expert at JobTestPrep.

 Consistency is also an important factor, and so is decisiveness- even though the test is untimed, if you take too much time thinking about a question, you may be penalized since test checkers want your natural, automatic response.

-For more information on the OPQ32 personality test, click here.
+More information on the OPQ32 personality test.

 But fear not; the PrepPack for Honeywell assessment includes a full section on personality tests to help you understand how they work and how to pass them successfully, including specific practice for single personality traits and how to convey them during the test!